CANBUS-9740/Offseason-2024/README.md

 Create a command to rotate the intake motor based on the `XboxController`.
 Use axes and not buttons.

-For the code to be finished:
-- [ ] make sure you have
+Guidelines:
+- Subsystem creation
+  - Define all motor controllers and sensors used in the system
+  - Construct these components in the constructor
+  - Remember to configure the controller properly
+    - at the very least reset to factory default
+  - You will need to have the following set of method
-  - [ ] a way to rotate the motor based on PercentVBus
+    - a way to rotate the motor based on PercentVBus
+      - you should have constant speeds for in and out (in and out doesn't have to be the same)
-  - [ ] a way to stop the motor rotation
+    - a way to stop the motor rotation
-  - [ ] a way to access limit switch information
+    - a way to access limit switch information
-  - [ ] prints of all sensor information to the dashboard
+  - Remember to add print of sensors information to the dashboard
-- [ ] run the command and test system motion
+- Create Command
+  - You'll need a command to run your system with an xbox controller.
+  - Create a command or more and attach them to buttons.
+At the very least: one button needs to pull note in and one out.
+  - Configure it so that holding the buttons is required.
+This eliminates our need for a `isFinished` for the moment
+  - don't use limit switch in `isFinished` for now
+- Testing
-  - [ ] make sure it moves as expected in both speed and direction
+  - Make sure the system moves as expected in both speed and direction
-  - [ ] check different speeds for note in and note out.
+  - Check different speeds for note in and note out.
 Find optimal speeds and note them in your code.
-  - [ ] try inserting the note from different positions and directions to make sure the note is collected well
+  - Try inserting the note from different positions and directions to make sure the note is collected well
-- [ ] test the limit switch detection
-  - [ ] test the limit switch to make sure it works (use shuffleboard to view its state)
+  - Test the limit switch to make sure it works (use shuffleboard to view its state)
-  - [ ] push in a note and see when the limit switch detects the note
+  - Push in a note and see when the limit switch detects the note
-  - [ ] pull the note out and see when the limit switch no longer detects the note
+  - Pull the note out and see when the limit switch no longer detects the note

-- [ ] final result
-  - [ ] remove axis-based `XboxController` command
+Requirements:
+- Finished Subsystem code
+  - Rotate in and out capability with PercentVBus and stop
+    - in and out done in a constant speed
+    - speed should be determined and tested (not arbitrary)
+  - Methods to access sensor information
+    - Limit switch
+  - Dashboard prints of sensor information
+  - Accurate sensor information
+- Command
-  - [ ] create a command (or more) to rotate the wheels in and out at constant speeds.
-Attach these commands to the `RB` and `LB` buttons of the intake
+  - A command (or more) to rotate the intake in and out
-    - determine the constant speeds yourself, based on testing.
-Find a speed which is capable of collecting and releasing the note quickly, but not damage it
-    - stop the commands when the note has entered or left the system
-  - [ ] accurate information from the sensors is displayed on the shuffleboard
-    - limit switch ball in indication
+    - the commands should not used limit switch for `isFinished` in this phase.
+- Robot code
+  - Code in robot class that creates the system and runs the commnad
+    - attach commands to button such that: holding `RB` pulls note in, holding `LB` pushes note out

 #### Shooter